 All Saints has once again moved forward in 21st century technology and transformed the learning space.
-While visiting a school in Miami, Mrs. Broz was impressed with glass enclosed rooms called "media:scape" rooms.
+While visiting a school in Miami, administrators were impressed with glass enclosed rooms called "media:scape" rooms.
 Designed and manufactured by Steelcase, an innovative company from the Think Tanks of Stanford, these classrooms enable students to collaborate, share ideas, and learn more effectively using the tools of tomorrow.

 In addition to the media:scape classrooms by Steelcase, All Saints also added a classroom of Node Chairs.
 Thanks to a donation from the Home & School Association, All Saints was able to purchase a classroom set of Node chairs.
 The Node chair, by Steelcase, is mobile and flexible.
 It's designed for quick, easy transitions from one teaching mode to the next.
 With Node, a classroom can transition from lecture mode to team mode and back again, without interruption.
 It is just another way that All Saints is transforming learning spaces to better support the integration of technology.
 All Saints plans to add additional Node chairs in classrooms over time.